hypervel/hypervel.org/docs/docs/events.md

 ## Introduction

-Laravel Hyperf's events provide a simple observer pattern implementation, allowing you to subscribe and listen for various events that occur within your application.
+Hypervel's events provide a simple observer pattern implementation, allowing you to subscribe and listen for various events that occur within your application.
 Event classes are typically stored in the `app/Events` directory, while their listeners are stored in `app/Listeners`.
 Don't worry if you don't see these directories in your application as they will be created for you as you generate events and listeners using Artisan console commands.

 Events serve as a great way to decouple various aspects of your application, since a single event can have multiple listeners that do not depend on each other.
 For example, you may wish to send a Slack notification to your user each time an order has shipped.
 Instead of coupling your order processing code to your Slack notification code, you can raise an `App\Events\OrderShipped` event which a listener can receive and use to dispatch a Slack notification.

 ::: note
-Laravel Hyperf's events provide similar functionality to Laravel's events.
-To keep compatibility with Hyperf's events, events in Laravel Hyperf is built on Hyperf's event component.
+Hypervel's events provide similar functionality to Laravel's events.
+To keep compatibility with Hyperf's events, events in Hypervel is built on Hyperf's event component.
 :::

 ## Registering Events and Listeners

-The `App\Providers\EventServiceProvider` included with your Laravel Hyperf application provides a convenient place to register all of your application's event listeners.
+The `App\Providers\EventServiceProvider` included with your Hypervel application provides a convenient place to register all of your application's event listeners.
 The `listen` property contains an array of all events (keys) and their listeners (values).
 You may add as many events to this array as your application requires.
 For example, let's add an `OrderShipped` event:

 ```php
 use App\Events\OrderShipped;